Explains how to install, import, and use PowerShell modules.

 Get the Command

 Get Help for the Command

-Also, commands that use PowerShell providers do not automatically import a
+Also, commands that use PowerShell providers don't automatically import a

 Get-PSSessionConfiguration cmdlet, you might need to run the